maddox/wallop/README.md

 I don't have any Android devices, nor do I have any experience with them.
 So your milage may vary.
 I'd love to hear some feedback via [issues](https://github.com/maddox/wallop/issues)

+### Basic DVR Functionality

+#### Requirements

+ * A schedulesdirect.org account setup with your TV's channel lineup
+ * Have Java installed (Used the get the electronic program guide)

+#### Setup

+ 1. Update the `config/config.toml` file and uncomment the `[schedulesdirect]` section.
+Configure it with your schedulesdirect.org account information.
+ 2. Update the `config/recording.json` file to setup recordings.
+Add a json entry for each show you want to record.
+Hopefully the format is self explanatory.
+Really needs an web based editor.
+Example entry:

+        {
+          "channel":"685",
+          "series":{
+            "title":"Vanderpump Rules",
+            "first_run":true,
+            "file":"/shows/${title}-S${season}E${episode}.mkv"
+          }
+        }

 ## Contributing